aka The Adventures of a Gnome Named Gnorm; A Gnome Named Gnorm

 Considering the number of genre films that Stan Winston has worked on and the sterling work he has produced in the effects department on most of these, one would have thought that some of it would have rubbed off on him.
 At least, Winston’s team create a fairly believable gnome.
 However, Winston fails to light and direct it in a way that would make it look convincing.
 Which is a sad considering the way most makeup people complain about directors and cinematographers’ failure to show their creations in a good light.

-To no particular surprise, Upworld laid about on distributor’s shelves since its completion in 1989 and was finally released to video in 1992 and shuffled around under various titles including A Gnome Named Gnorm and The Adventures of a Gnome Named Gnorm.
+To no particular surprise, Upworld laid about on distributor’s shelves since its completion in 1989 and was finally released to video in 1991 where it was shuffled around under various titles including A Gnome Named Gnorm and The Adventures of a Gnome Named Gnorm.

 In other genre material, Stan Winston has also co-directed T2 3-D: Battle Across Time (1991), the Universal Studios theme park ride based on Terminator 2: Judgment Day (1991), and solo directed the 38 minute videoclip for Michael Jackson’s Ghosts (1997).
 Winston also served as producer on the cable tv series Creature Features, a series of films made using the titles of 1950s B movies – The Day the World Ended (2001), Earth vs. the Spider (2001), How to Make a Monster (2001), She Creature (2001) and Teenage Caveman (2001).
 Prior to his death in 2008, Winston formed Stan Winston Productions, which produced Wrong Turn (2003) and The Deaths of Ian Stone (2007).